Matt Wallner Preview, Player Props: Twins vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.69 team ERA ranks last across all league pitching staffs.
+- The Rockies have the last-ranked team ERA across all league pitching staffs (5.70).

 © 2023 Data Skrive.
 All rights reserved.